 For example, a British holidaymaker in Thailand will be asked on the POS terminal or ATM screen whether they want to pay or withdraw cash in pounds (using dynamic currency conversion) or Thai baht (without using dynamic currency conversion).

 If they choose pound sterling, they’ll see how much they’re going to be charged there and then.
-If they choose the local currency, they’ll need to check their online banking or next statement to see how what they’ve paid converts into pounds.
+If they choose the local currency, they’ll need to check their online banking or next statement to see what they’ve paid in pounds.

 Dynamic currency conversion is optional, and customers have the right to decline and pay in the local currency instead.